priyank-hub/EECS-4404/assi1/4404-assi1-q4-resize-img-with-s6.md

 ### Step 6 - bonus

-We can repeate step 1 - step 5, and consider choose more suitable degree $W$, nerrow down from $\{1, 2, .., 20\}$ to $\{5, 6, .., 9\} $, use `train_6.m` with cross validation to find minimum loss and avoid overfitting as possible.
+Because there is no dataset2 , we just give intuition: we can repeate step 1 - step 5, and consider choose more suitable degree $W$, nerrow down from $\{1, 2, .., 20\}$ to smaller range such as $\{5, 6, .., 9\} $, use `train_6.m` with cross validation to find minimum loss and avoid overfitting as possible.
 Call this function repeatedly to choose minimum loss, and plot the fitting curves and original data to compare.
 From this step, we can analyze figures to choose ERM or RLM so that avoid overfitting.
-We found RLM is more suitable, so we change a routine in `train_6.m`, just training our model with RLM, and find minimum loss and output the most suitable degree $W​$.
+We found RLM is more suitable, so we change a routine in `train_6.m`, just training our model with RLM, and find minimum loss and output the most suitable degree $W$.

 ## Source Code